 Thanks for joining me!

 My story on this blog journey begins almost a year ago on February 18, 2017.
-On this night, my oldest took a bight into a pecan covered marshmallow left over from Valentines Day.
+On this night, my oldest took a bite into a pecan covered marshmallow left over from Valentines Day.
 Immediately, his mouth started swelling.
-We rushed him to the ER, and after extensive allergy testing, found out he was allergic to tree nuts, peanuts and dairy.
+We rushed him to the ER.
+After extensive allergy testing we found out he was allergic to tree nuts, peanuts, and dairy.
 Never, did I think that I would be a mom to a child with food allergies.